Hussein Shah of Johor

-However, Sultan Hussein was regarded by nobles as a British puppet monarch, at least during the first few years of his reign.
-Towards his last years of his reign and during the first half of his son's reign as the Sultan of Johor, limited recognition was given by a few nobles.
-The British were concerned mainly with their own economic and political gains.
+However, Sultan Hussein was generally regarded by native nobles as a puppet ruler of the British, at least during the first few years of his reign.
+Towards the last years of his reign and during the first half of his son's reign as the Sultan of Johor, limited recognition was given by a few nobles.
+Known as having a personality that did not impress either the British or the local Malays, the contemporary writer Abdullah Abdul Kadir remarked that he was a "tiger without teeth".

 Succession dispute

-Sultan Mahmud Shah III died in 1812 after reigning for more than fifty years.
-He named no heir formally.
-He left behind two sons by two different women, both of whom were of Bugis extraction.
-The older son, Hussein Shah stood the better chance of succeeding his father by primogeniture over his younger half-brother, Abdul Rahman.
-Hussein Shah, however, was away in Pahang for his marriage with his wife, Tuan Encik Puan Bulang when his father died in 1811.
+Sultan Mahmud Shah III died in 1811 after reigning for more than forty years.
+He formally named no heir and left behind two sons by two different women, both of them of Bugis origin.
+The elder son, Hussein Shah stood the better chance of succeeding his father by primogeniture over his younger half-brother, Abdul Rahman.
+Hussein Shah, however, was away in Pahang for his marriage to Tun Encik Puan Bulang when his father died.

-The Bugis faction, led by the underking Yamtuan Muda Raja Ja'afar, supported Abdul Rahman as successor and hastily organised a coronation ceremony before Hussein Shah could return.
-Raja Ja'afar, in exchange for his support for Abdul Rahman (now Sultan), was appointed as Regent and wielded administrative authority.
-Hussein Shah was in Pahang, waiting for the monsoon winds to arrive, and was unaware of his brother's installation as the Sultan.
-Raja Ja'afar had written a letter to Hussein Shah, notifying him of Sultan Mahmud's death, but concealed his brother's ascension as the Sultan.
+The Bugis faction, led by the underking Yamtuan Muda Raja Ja'afar, the sixth yang di-pertuan muda of Riau, supported Abdul Rahman as successor and hastily organised a coronation ceremony before Hussein Shah could return.
+Raja Ja'afar, in exchange for his support for Abdul Rahman (now sultan), was appointed as regent and wielded administrative authority.
+Hussein Shah was in Pahang, waiting for the monsoon winds to arrive, and was unaware of his brother's installation as sultan.
+Raja Ja'afar had written a letter to Hussein Shah, notifying him of Sultan Mahmud Shah III's death, but concealed his brother's ascension as sultan.
 Bendahara Tun Ali brought letters to Lingga, reporting Abdul Rahman's coronation during Hussein Shah's stay in Pahang.
 Hussein Shah sailed from Pahang to Lingga when the monsoon winds arrived, and was received by Sultan Abdul Rahman, who offered to abdicate in his favor.
 But he quickly backtracked after Raja Ja'afar made threats against Sultan Abdul Rahman.
-Hussein Shah remained in exile in Penyengat Island of Riau Islands.
+Hussein Shah remained in exile in Penyengat Island of the Riau Islands.

-Questions pertaining to the legitimacy of Sultan Abdul Rahman's reign were raised; the royal regalia were still in the hands of Engku Putri Hamidah, the primary consort of the late Sultan, who had stated her support for Tengku Hussein as successor.
+Questions pertaining to the legitimacy of Sultan Abdul Rahman's reign were raised; the royal regalia were still in the hands of Engku Putri Hamidah, the primary consort of Mahmud Shah III, who had stated her support for Hussein Shah as successor.
 In addition, Hussein Shah also had the support of the Temenggongs and Malay nobles, which made the prospect of putting a legitimate successor in place difficult.

 Sultan Abdul Rahman devoted himself increasingly to religion; he had delegated all administrative duties to Raja Ja'afar by the time William Farquhar approached the Sultan to secure an alliance with the British in an attempt to reduce Dutch influence in the region.

 Founding of modern Singapore

 1819 treaty

-In 1818, Sir Stamford Raffles persuaded the British East India Company to establish a new base in the East Indies.
+In 1818, Sir Stamford Raffles persuaded the British East India Company (EIC) to establish a new base in the East Indies.